purcell3a/shopify-2021/README.md

 - I committed to my github before hiding the APIKEY and wasn't worried about this because it's free but would not do this in the future
 - Some of the movie posters are different sizes so I'd like to build a design more suited to the images
 - The shareable link should show the individuals nominations and not the homepage
+- The site is not yet mobile friendly

 # Directions